Strategy guide: Online guides

 Aside from the quality of the content, the community aspect of fan walkthroughs is significant.
 One perspective argues that walkthroughs are shared stories for gamers and game fans.
 In creating walkthroughs, gamers actively create meaning for the games.
 This is similar to activities of traditional media such as books, films and television (e.g., Fan Fiction).

 The increasing availability of free online FAQs and walkthroughs has taken away some of the demand for commercial strategy guides, although there is still a large market for them.
 Print guides often feature extensive picture-by-picture walkthroughs, maps, and game art, none of which is possible in the plain-text works hosted by prominent sites such as GameFAQs.
 Some newer sites allow strategy guides to be hosted in formats that allow pictures and videos, which further undercuts the advantages of print strategy guides.

 Some publishers have tried combining their printed books with the Internet.
 In 2000, the Final Fantasy IX Official Strategy Guide was published by BradyGames, but much of the information was contained on Square's PlayOnline website.
 This seemed like a good way to promote PlayOnline, while creating a guide that would have updatable content, but it was widely panned.
 Players saw no need of buying a book if a significant part of the content was online; and there was no point paying for online content from one site, if it was available for free on another site.
 As a result, Square abandoned the online strategy guide concept and released traditional printed guides for future games.

-Source mistakes

-Some companies make mistakes in the book about the game itself, such as stating that "Character A" has a relationship with "Character B", despite there being no relationship.
-In a strategy guide for Diddy Kong Racing they referred to characters with terms such as "The Dinosaur" and "The Octopus" instead of their names.
+Criticism

 Games journalist and guide writer Alan Emrich has severely criticized recent strategy guides for: